leaf-ai/studio-go-runner/docs/azure.md

 If the decision is made to use CentOS 7 then special accomodation needs to be made.
 These changes are described at the end of this document.
 In addition, the automatted scripts within the cloud directory are designed to deploy Ubuntu Azure master images.
 These will need modification when using CentOS.

-Instructions on getting started with the azure tooling needed for operating your resources can be found as follows:
+Instructions on getting started with the azure tooling, at least Azure CLI 2.0.73, needed for operating your resources can be found as follows:

 - AZ CLI https://github.com/Azure/azure-cli#installation